AccidentalMachines/PocketQueen-v1/Instructions.md

 ## ⚡ Step 4: Final Assembly

-1. Mount the **Circuit Playground** inside the main body using screws.
+1. Mount the **Circuit Playground Bluefruit** inside the main body using screws.
 2. Connect the **OLED display** and secure it behind the face cover.
 3. Plug in the **battery** via the JST connector.
 4. Fit all parts together and secure with screws through the pre-threaded inserts.